cztchoice/docfetcher/src/net/sourceforge/docfetcher/website/zh/index.markdown

-**Announcement**: DocFetcher Pro 1.0, the commercial big brother of DocFetcher, has been released in January 2021.
-See the [DocFetcher Pro website](https://docfetcherpro.com/) for more.
+**Note**: You may be interested in [DocFetcher Pro](https://docfetcherpro.com/), the commercial big brother of DocFetcher with more features and fewer bugs.

 描述
 ===========